How to be Smart About Your Next AC Unit Purchase

 We can safely assume that every home in Arizona comes with an air conditioner just as surely as it comes with four walls and a roof.
 However, AC units have limited lifespans, which means longtime homeowners of Phoenix will likely have to replace their system at least once in a lifetime.

-But, before calling an air conditioning repair service, do a bit of research.
+But, before calling an expert air conditioning repair service, do a bit of research.
 Or, let us do it for you!
 Here’s what we know about the best way to choose an air conditioner.

 Five things to consider: